 Absolutely.
 We welcome meeting over the phone, email, Teams, or in person.
 We will work with you on this and work with clients locally, nationally, and internationally.

 Once the Grant of Probate is in place, you may need to sell a property as part of the estate.
-Our conveyancing team works hand-in-hand with our probate specialists, ensuring a respectful, seamless transition from legal process to property sale.
+Our conveyancing team works hand-in-hand with our probate specialists, ensuring a respectful, transition from legal process to property sale.